divaprotocol/oracles/README.md

 ### DIVA subgraph

-The following DIVA subgraph query provides an example including a subset of fields that should cover most of a data provider's needs to build a listener.
-The full list of available fields is in the [DIVA subgraph](https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new).
+Below provides an example DIVA subgraph query including the most relevant fields for data providers.
+The full list of available fields can be found in the [DIVA subgraph](https://thegraph.com/hosted-service/subgraph/divaprotocol/diva-goerli-new).

 ```js
 {